ibm-messaging/mqlight-fishalive-java/README.md

 1. Create an instance of the service using either the Bluemix console or the Bluemix cf command line tool.

-2. In the MessageHub service Dashboard, create a topic called "MQLight" with a single partition.
+2. In the Message Hub service Dashboard, create a topic called "MQLight" with a single partition.

 3. Edit the `manifest.yml` file in the root directory of the sample to reflect the name of the service created above.